Battle of the Arius: Battle

 The battle of Arius was fought in 208 BC and took place near the Arius River at daybreak.
 The Seleucids had advanced into the Greco-Bactrian territory as part of an expedition to gain back the land they had lost after Antiochus II's death.
 Getting wind of this, Euthydemus was soon on hand leading 10,000 cataphracts, after marching for three days from Tapuria to meet the Seleucid army.

 Antiochus had received word that the Bactrians would guard the river throughout the day, but when it became night, they retired to a city twenty stadia off.
 He then used this to his advantage and crossed the majority of his army under the cover of night.

 Upon learning of this, Euthydemus and his cataphracts began riding to the Arius to meet the Seleucid army.
 Upon learning of the impending Greco-Bactrian charge, Antiochus rallied 2,000 of his best horsemen to meet the charge.
 In the engagement, Antiochus is described as having fought with the most gallantry in his entire army.
 There were severe losses on both sides, when Antiochus's horsemen defeated the advance guard, two more squadrons of cavalry arrived and inflicted heavy losses on the Seleucids.
 One of Antiochus' officers, Panaetolus, upon noticing that the 2,000 cavalrymen were nearly all dead, ordered his peltasts to relieve Antiochus and inflicted losses on the Bactrians.

 Meanwhile, as Panaetolus countered the Bactrians, Antiochus regrouped what remained of his cavalry and took many prisoners, later withdrawing to the other side of the river.
 As they were withdrawing, Antiochus had a horse killed under him, losing some of his teeth by a blow to the mouth.
 After seeing his losses, Euthydemus retreated back to his capital, Bactra.

 Aftermath

-Although Antiochus may have won this battle, he later besieged the Bactrians at Bactria for 3 years, later signing a peace with Euthydemus and obtaining war elephants in exchange for the hand of his daughter to Euthydemus's son, Demetrius.
+Although Antiochus may have won this battle, he later besieged the Bactrians at Bactria from 208 BC to 206 BC, but was unable to take the city.
+He eventually signed a peace treaty with Euthydemus and obtaining war elephants in exchange for the hand of his daughter to Euthydemus's son, Demetrius.